Birmingham Rideshare Accident Lawyer

 A driver who misses a ride request loses the money for the ride.
 The driver’s acceptance rate can also be affected, and that can affect pay and ultimately result in deactivation as a driver.
 By its very nature, this situation tends to encourage distracted driving, increasing the risk of ridesharing accidents.

 If you have been injured in an Uber, Lyft, or other ridesharing car accident in Birmingham, Guster Law Firm, LLC can help.
 Ridesharing accident cases are often complex and challenging.
-Let our team of skilled and dedicated Birmingham auto accident lawyers deal with insurance companies on your behalf, and fight for the compensation you need moving forward.
+Let our team of skilled and dedicated Birmingham rideshare accident lawyers deal with insurance companies on your behalf, and fight for the compensation you need moving forward.

 Call today.
 Guster Law Firm, LLC can be reached at (205) 581-9777.